Home page

 Visa and Health Requirements

-Visitors from the EU and the US currently require a valid passport, but not a visa, for entry to Austria and Hungary.
+Visitors from the EU and USA currently require a valid passport, but not a visa, for entry to Austria and Hungary.
 If you are a national of any other country, please check visa regulations with your nearest Embassies of Austria and Hungary.

-At present there are no specific and compulsory health requirements for entry to Austria and Hungary.
-Residents of countries in the EU can only claim free (emergency) medical treatment in Austria and Hungary by presenting their European Health Insurance Card (EHIC), which is issued in the UK by the Department of Health.
-You may also wish to check the advice given to travellers by the FCO.
+At present there are no specific and compulsory health requirements for entry to Austria or Hungary.
+Residents of countries in the EU can only claim free (emergency) medical treatment in Austria and Hungary by presenting their European Health Insurance Card (EHIC).
+You may also wish to check the advice given to travellers by the Department of Health and the FCO.

 Insurance